jhenderson88/TCLX/README.md

 As of now, magnetic transitions are not included.
 They will be, once I get around to it.

-All cross sections are given in b/sr.
+All differential cross sections are given in b/sr. Cross sections are given in b.

 # CoulEx information